 Advanced – Wednesdays from 6pm to 8pm.
 Invitation only for first-claim riders who are actively competing, progressing from Saturdays.
 Wednesday sessions are challenging right from the warm-up and teach riders advanced techniques and develop fitness and stamina.
 Wednesday sessions are often targeted at specific skills, for example sprint sessions or Madison racing.
 Riders should be taking part in other regular cycling activity in order to develop their all round fitness.
 These sessions are restricted to fully accredited riders, subject to invitation by the club coaches.
 As with Saturday sessions, the fee is £8 (discounted to £6 for Manchester residents*).

 Bikes - Riders are welcome to use their own track bikes at Eastlands Velo sessions, or to use one of the NCC Dolan bikes.
-Eastlands Velo also has a limited number of bikes which can be allocated to riders at Coaches' discretion, after they have completed Track Accreditiation, to take part in racing events.
-Any rider wishing to take a bike onto the track which they have not previously ridden, should speak to Eastlands Velo Coaches beforehand.
-For information on track bike specification or gearing restrictions, please see Useful Documents.
+Eastlands Velo also has a limited number of bikes which can be allocated to riders at Coaches' discretion, to take part in racing events after they have completed Track Accreditation.
+Any rider wishing to take any bike onto the track which they have not previously ridden, should speak to Eastlands Velo Coaches beforehand.
+For information on track bike specification or BC gearing restrictions, please see Useful Documents.

 *Manchester residents include any household who pay council tax to Manchester City Council.

 For information on track sessions for over 15s or for other youth cycling sessions, visit http://nationalcyclingcentre.com.